BoogiemanNSK/D-D-Log/NPCs/README.md

 ## NPCs description
 ### Legend:
-[...] - Playes of current D&D game did not discovered this yet
+[...] - Playes of current D&D game did not discovered this part of story yet;